Varitsara12/Capstone-Project-Group-1/README.md

-# Crime Prevention Bureau (CPB) of Seattle Analysis
+# Effect of Community-based Initiatives on Crime in Seattle

 ## Overview
 The Crime Prevention Bureau (CPB) of Seattle is tackling significant crime levels in the city by exploring strategies to reduce or combat it, with a focus on engaging neighborhood communities.
 We are a young team of data analysts hired by CPB to evaluate the performance of the Micro-Community Policing Plans (MCPP) and Law Enforcement Assisted Diversion (LEAD) projects on specific types of crimes in different neighborhoods.